mike111-droid/WireGuardHSM-linux/README.md

 ### How do we generate new PSK's?
 The generation of the new PSK's depends on the settings selected.
 1. ENABLE_HSM==y && ENABLE_TIMESTAMP==y
 At the start the application generates the first PSK with HSM(TIMESTAMP).The timestamp has an accuracy of an hour and with every changing timestamp the PSK is changed with HSM(TIMESTAMP).
 Furthermore, a new PSK is generated with each successful handshake with NEW_PSK = SHA256(OLD_PSK).
+If the connections fails because of asynchron PSK-Chains in peers, the reset is done with HSM(TIMESTAMP).
 2. ENABLE_HSM==y && ENABLE_TIMESTAMP==n
-At the start the applciation generates the first PSK with HSM(INIT_VALUE).
+At the start the application generates the first PSK with HSM(INIT_VALUE).
+Then it generates the NEW_PSK = SHA256(OLD_PSK).
+If the connections fails because of asynchron PSK-Chains in peers, the reset is done with HSM(INIT_VALUE).
 3. ENABLE_HSM==n && ENABLE_TIMESTAMP==n
 At the start the application initlializes the first PSK with RESET_PSK.
+Then it generate the NEW_PSK = SHA256(OLD_PSK).
+If the connections fails because of asynchron PSK-Chains in peers, the reset is done with RESET_PSK.